biolab/scorange-hugo/content/blog/2019-03-pancreas-Baron-CellSyst2016.md

 {{% figure src="/blog_img/2019-03-20/blog-1-3-2.png" %}}
 \

-We check the accuracy of clustering with box plot and t-SNE where we use Groups that we crated with the Create Class widget in the previous step to colour cells.
+We check the accuracy of clustering with the box plot and t-SNE where we use Groups that we crated with the Create Class widget in the previous step to colour cells.
 \
 {{% figure src="/blog_img/2019-03-20/tSNE-mouse.png" %}}
 \